| Emperor* |

 Death of Clovis (November

-11), after which his territory was divided
+11), after which his territory is divided amongst

 consisting of the regions Remensis (Reims)

-and Aureliani (Orléans), and Austrasia,
+and Aureliani (Orléans) and Austrasia;

 consisting of the regions Parisiensis (Paris)